 A man walking around the world

-One issue, of course, is that we're assuming you can walk right across oceans, volcanoes and ravines.
-If for some reason, those powers elude you, you'll need to plan a route across land.
+Another obvious challenge, of course, is that we're assuming you can walk right across oceans, volcanoes, and ravines.
+If, for some reason, those powers elude you, you'll need to plan a route across land.
 That's what Karl Bushby did...

 The real deal